By Russ Turner

 The next day Melito and I were sitting in the shade, watching some of the other students play soccer.
 I pulled out a small packet of M&Ms, took a few for myself, and handed him the packet.
 Again, with no expression, he accepted it, ate a couple, and distributed the rest to his friends on the soccer field.
 “Well, maybe he does have a heart!”, I thought.

 The next day in class, I said something funny, and I saw him smile for the first time!
 Progress!
 After classes on the last day, he came to me and asked if he could have a study Bible.
-I told him, “Let me think about it.”
+I said, “Let me think about it.”

 Later I found Melito and handed him his first MacArthur Study Bible in Spanish.
 I could see the heart-felt gratitude in his eyes.
 I wanted to give Him a brotherly hug, but instead just smiled and walked away.